-The Retail Village at Oak Knoll will provide public gathering spots and convenience shopping for local residents.
-It is envisioned as urban in character similar to other local neighborhood commercial corridors (such as sections of Park Boulevard or Lakeshore Avenue) and shall feature retail facades on the Principal Drive.
-The following guidelines will apply to the Retail Village:
+The Retail Village at Oak Knoll is meant to provide public gathering spots and convenience shopping for local residents.
+It is envisioned as urban in character similar to other local neighborhood commercial corridors (such as sections of Park or Lakeshore Boulevards) and should feature retail facades on the street rather than an isolated 'strip' type development laid out alongside a parking lot.
+In addition to following the cities zoning ordinances,, the following guidelines will apply to the Retail Village, see figure 1.6: